angelol/privEOS/development/README.md

     For __Docker__, use `/tmp/eosio/data` as this is the mounted volume in the docker run script.

 - `eosAccountName` The account name of the user for the eos blockchain.

+- `priveosContractSrcFolder` The path to the folder of the priveos eos contract source files.

+    For __Docker__, use `/priveos` as the priveos source folder is mounted into docker.

+    For all other, use `../priveos`.

 ## Verbosity in EOS